WhiskyTangoFawks/LunarFalloutPlus/README.md

 * [Introduction to ENBoost](https://www.youtube.com/watch?v=Y4cz-lFXDo8)
 * [How to find your optimal value with ENBoost](https://www.youtube.com/watch?v=xSz84F1kgkM)
+    - The following values are recommeneded for use with this list: 16384, 12288 and 8192
+        * Higher values might work for users with a lot of ram, but are unnessary, for many users will actually reduce performance and stability
     - VRAM Size Test for DX11 is included in the list, can can be run through the mod organizer executable drop down
     - Note that the VRam size test is not always reliable, and for some users can give values much higher than will work.
 If you experience instability (CTD, freezing, stuttering), test with the following values 16384, 12288 and 8192, one of them should work for you.